 Kill 'em All: The Foefire, King Adelbern's final gambit to protect Ascalon City from the charr, killed everyone in the city, and turning all the humans into vengeful ghosts that kill anything they see inside the walls.

 There is also a Heart Quest in Wayfarer Foothills called "Help Bjarni Honor the Hare Spirit that basically amounts to you playing a game of keep away with a bunch of rabbits that have a Megaton Kick capable of knocking even the biggest norns flat.
+Since the quest area is located on top of a very high cliff, these cute bunnies can literally be Killer Rabbits if you're unfortunate enough to be kicked off said cliff by one of them!

 Kill It with Fire: Elementalists in fire attunement, naturally.
 Engineers have a flamethrower as well.